MAY HILL FARM

 Step outside the door to enjoy the footpaths that wind in and around May Hill, and the Forest of Dean and Wye Valley.

-Surrounded by beautiful riding countryside, May Hill Farm is the perfect place to bring your horse with you on holiday - just book our Horses on Holiday package.
+Surrounded by beautiful riding countryside, May Hill Farm is the perfect place to bring your horse with you on holiday - contact us for prices and availability.

 The area is home to a wide variety of plant and animal species.
 Wander the Forest and you're sure to cross-paths with Wild Boar and Deer.